JohnLi-98/JohnLi-98/README.md

 ## I'm an aspiring Full-Stack Developer!

+- I'm always looking for ways to better myself as a developer.
 - I'm currently learning the MERNG stack, particularly the React framework.
-- I'm always looking for ways to better myself as a developer.
 - 2021 Goals: Read more books and continue to learn more about software development.
 - Fun fact: I love listening to music and enjoy doing puzzles.

+### Spotify - Currently Listening to

 ### Connect with me: